BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean Boulevard.md

 ***TODO add a picture of a map with the coastline highlighted**

-Hampton, New Hampshire is one of the towns on that strip of coastline.
+Hampton is one of the towns on that strip of coastline.
-The short driveway to the first place I lived in Hampton was off a road that ran directly alongside the ocean.
+The short driveway to one of the places I lived in Hampton was off a road that ran directly alongside the ocean.

 The road was named "Ocean Boulevard".

-The condo was a rear building, at the end of a parking lot, but only a few hundred feet from the ocean.
+The condo was a rear building, at the end of a parking lot, a few hundred feet from the ocean.
-Less than a 60-second walk to be looking at the waves.
+Less than a 60-second walk to be on the beach listening to the waves.

 Everything about the condo was pleasant: the landlord, the condo itself, and the ocean.